Dental Office Names: How to Name Your Dental Practice

 Look at the picture below.
 It might not be the most exciting name out there, but it highlights a specialty that’s a real selling point for some patients.

 This type of name could be a wise choice if you are a specialist or offer specialty services, such as cosmetic dentistry, emergency services, endodontics, pediatric services, or TMJ/TMD.
-It can also be combined with some of the other examples listed in this article.
+It can also be combined with some other examples listed in this article.
 In the example above, the name combines a specialty (sedation dentistry) with a specific location (San Diego).

 4. Your City, State, or Neighborhood